kerondwarf55/notes/README.md

 - Today's programming wisdom: "Code is read more often than it's written.
 Strive for clarity and maintainability in your work, as it'll save time and reduce errors in the long run."

 In essence, this quote emphasizes that during the software development lifecycle, code spends far more time being read, understood, and modified by developers (including your future self) than it does being originally written.
 Therefore, always aim to write clean, well-structured, and self-explanatory code, which not only helps others comprehend your intentions easily but also makes debugging and enhancing functionalities a smoother process.

+# 2024-02-27
+- "Today's programming wisdom: 'Premature optimization is the root of all evil' - Donald Knuth.
+Focus on writing clean, maintainable code first.
+Optimize only when necessary, based on measured performance data, not assumptions.
+Remember that clarity and simplicity often lead to better, more efficient solutions in the long run."

+In fewer words:
+"Optimize code wisely; premature optimization can be harmful.
+Write clear, maintainable code initially and measure performance before optimizing."